wp-plugins/collapsing-categories/readme.txt

 = What's New?=

-* 1.0.3 (2009.07.07)
+* 1.0.2 (2009.07.19)
     * Fixed older than option
-    * Simplified advanced options section in configuration
+    * Added advanced options section in configuration
-    * Simplified option to remember expanding and collapsing for each visitor (using cookies)
+    * Added advanced option to remember expanding and collapsing for each visitor (using cookies)
     * Now issuing a correct id for each ul when using widgets
     * Small change in manual installation

-* 1.0.2 (2009.06.24)
-    * Added advanced options interface
-    * Added option to ignore cookies (categories always start off collapsed)
+    * TODO: Added advanced option to expand category when viewing the category archive page
+    * Permalinks which use author now work correctly

 * 1.0.1 (2009.06.22)
     * Fixed some problems with cookies on page load